Daniel-KM/Omeka-plugin-UniversalViewer/README.md

 [Universal Viewer] is a plugin for [Omeka] that adds the [IIIF] specifications in order to serve images like an [IIPImage] server, and the [UniversalViewer], a unified online player for any file.
-It can display books, images, maps, audio, movies, pdf and anything else as long as the appropriate extension is installed.
+It can display books, images, maps, audio, movies, pdf, 3D, and anything else as long as the appropriate extension is installed.
 Rotation, zoom, inside search, etc. may be managed too.

 The full specification of the "International Image Interoperability Framework" standard is supported (level 2), so any other widget that supports it can use it.